Financial Aid

 On this page:

 An excellent, affordable education is within your reach at Wright State University.
-Our Enrollment Services staff is ready to help you understand your financial options and provide you with tips and tools.
-Join us for a live virtual presentation and discover how to maximize your financial aid by completing your Free Application for Federal Student Aid (FAFSA).
+Our Enrollment Services staff is ready to help you file the FAFSA, understand your financial aid options, and provide other tips and tools.

 1